| | |

 • Place the saucepan back onto low heat and use a whisk to constantly stir the mixture, scrapping the bottom and sides of the saucepan regularly.
 Keep whisking until the curd thickens enough to coat the back of a spoon (a candy thermometer should reach about 170°F).
 Do not bring to a boil.
 (It will thicken as it cools.)

-• Immediately pour through a strainer into a jar (200 milliliter).
+• Immediately pour through a strainer into a jar (about 200 mL).
 Store in the refrigerator up to 2 weeks (if it lasts that long!).

 Notes